16th Meril-Prothom Alo Awards

-The 16th Meril Prothom Alo Awards ceremony, presented by Prothom Alo took place on 25 April 2014, at the Bangabandhu International Conference Center in Dhaka, Bangladesh as a part of 2013–14 film awards season.
+The 16th Meril Prothom Alo Awards ceremony, presented by Prothom Alo, took place on 25 April 2014 at the Bangabandhu International Conference Center in Dhaka, Bangladesh, as a part of the 2013–14 film awards season.

 Facts and figures

-This was 16th award ceremony of Meril Prothom Alo Awards.
+This was the 16th award ceremony of the Meril Prothom Alo Awards.
 Mrittika Maya won the awards of best film category as well as Rakhal Sobuj was awarded for Critics Choice best actor for this film combinedly with Raisul Islam Asad.
 Purno Doirgho Prem Kahini was nominated for 5 awards including 2 Public Choice best actor – Shakib Khan and Arifin Shuvoo, Public Choice best actress, Public Choice best singer male and female and won three awards.
 Tahsan-Mithila couple was nominated for Public Choice best TV actor and actresses for Landphoner Dingulote Prem.
 Nusrat Imroz Tisha had two nominations in Public choice best film and TV actress and secured best TV actress for Jodi Bhalo Na Lage Dio Na Mon.
 Nazmun Munir Nancy got best singer award fifth time in a row from 2009 to 2013.

 Winners and nominees

-14 awards were given in this ceremony and those are listed below:
+14 awards were given in this ceremony and are listed below: